genestack/user-docs/docs/user-guide/quick-start/consumer-gui.md

 2. A window will open, and the file will be compressed.
 3. Once compressed, you can download the folder containing all the data and metadata from the study.

+!!! warning "If some externally stored data is inaccessible due to its removal from the original external storage (the link to the storage is invalid), the study cannot be exported."

 ![Export Data](quick-start-images/export-data.png)

 By following these steps, you can efficiently browse, visualize, and export data as a Data Consumer using